christmasv/christmasv/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Sahlman Seafoods of Nicaragua, S. A. as Financial Management
+- 🔭 I’m currently working on `Sahlman Seafoods of Nicaragua, S. A.` as `Financial Management`
-- 🌱 I’m currently learning Artificial Intelligence and Data Science at UNI - Nicaragua
+- 🌱 I’m currently learning `Artificial Intelligence and Data Science` at `UNI - Nicaragua`
-- 👯 I’m looking to collaborate on Data Engineering Latam
+- 👯 I’m looking to collaborate on `Data Engineering Latam` <a src="https://beacons.ai/dataengineeringlatam"<a/>
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...